tanzaku/postgresql-cst-parser/README.md

-# postgresql-cst-parser
+# postgresql-lst-parser

 ## Overview

-The `postgresql-cst-parser` is a PostgreSQL-specific Concrete Syntax Tree (CST) parser developed in Pure Rust.
+The `postgresql-lst-parser` is a PostgreSQL-specific Lossless Syntax Tree (LST) parser developed in Pure Rust.
 This document describes the parser's features, motivation, usage, and details of its implementation.

 ## Key Features

-- **Automatically Generated CST Parser**: Automatically generated from PostgreSQL grammar, allowing it to support a wide range of syntaxes.
+- **Automatically Generated LST Parser**: Automatically generated from PostgreSQL grammar, allowing it to support a wide range of syntaxes.
 - **Partial Limitations**: Due to some incomplete implementations in the scanner, it does not support all grammatical structures.

 ## Motivation for Development

-1. There is a lack of PostgreSQL CST (Concrete Syntax Tree) parsers that can be utilized from Rust and support a wide range of syntax.
+1. There is a lack of PostgreSQL LST (Lossless Syntax Tree) parsers that can be utilized from Rust and support a wide range of syntax.
 1. [pg_query.rs](https://github.com/pganalyze/pg_query.rs) is an excellent library, however, it does not construct CSTs and cannot be built for WebAssembly (wasm).

 ## Usage